AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 4 of 5).md

 ![](https://cdn-images-1.medium.com/max/800/1*42TBGtmSVNIjjuVK-i6VqQ.png)

-1. Import data in text format and split the text into chunks.
+1. Import pre-processed data in text format and split the text into chunks.
 2. Convert each block of text into a vector using the embedding model `text-embedding-3-large` .
 3. Store the vectors in a vector database.
 4. Create a user input i.e. list of ingredients.